 Domain Authority helps you benchmark your website against competitors and track your SEO progress over time.
 While not a ranking factor itself, a good DA score often correlates with stronger search visibility.
 This is because many of the elements that contribute to a good DA score, like high-quality backlinks, are important for SEO.
 By understanding and monitoring your DA, you can identify areas for improvement in your overall SEO strategy.

-Factors That Influence Domain Authority
+What Factors Affect Your Domain Authority Score?

 Moz calculates DA using a machine learning model that considers various factors, primarily link-related metrics.
 The quantity and quality of backlinks pointing to your site are major influencers.
 A large number of links from authoritative and relevant websites will positively impact your DA.
 Other factors include the age of your domain, the overall structure of your website, and the quality of your content.
 Moz regularly updates its algorithm, so staying up-to-date on best practices is key.

-Understanding the Moz DA Score Scale
+How to Read the Moz DA Score Scale

 The DA score ranges from one to 100, with higher scores being more difficult to achieve.
 It’s important to understand that the scale is logarithmic.
 This means that increasing your score from 20 to 30 is significantly easier than moving from 70 to 80.
 As your DA grows, it requires more effort and high-quality backlinks to see continued increases.
 Focus on building a sustainable link-building strategy and creating high-quality content to gradually improve your score.
 You can book a MEGA SEO demo to learn how to improve your Domain Authority.

-What is Historical Domain Authority?
+What Is Historical Domain Authority?

 Historical Domain Authority (DA) gives you a look into the past performance of a website.
 Instead of just seeing a website’s current DA score, tracking historical DA reveals how that score has changed over time, offering valuable insights for your SEO strategy.
 This section explores what historical DA is, why it’s beneficial, and how it differs from simply checking a website’s current DA.